kheiss-uwzoo/nv-ingest/docs/docs/extraction/benchmarking.md

 ### How to Download the Datasets

 Use the [Digital Corpora Download Notebook](https://github.com/NVIDIA/nv-ingest/blob/main/evaluation/digital_corpora_download.ipynb) to download these datasets from the public Digital Corpora source.
-This notebook provides automated download functions that do the following:
+This notebook provides automated download functions that enable the following:

 - Download PDFs directly from Digital Corpora's public repository.
 - Support all three dataset sizes (Bo20, Bo767, Bo10k).